-The narrative comprises the research plan for the project and is limited to 15 pages (maximum).
+The narrative comprises the research plan for the project and is limited to 20 pages (maximum).
 It should contain enough background material in the Introduction, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science.
 The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the methods to be used.
 It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
+It is important that the 20-page technical information section provide a complete description of the proposed work, because reviewers are not obliged to read the Appendices.
+Proposals exceeding these page limits may be rejected without review or the first 20 pages may be reviewed without regard to the remainder.